 You cannot offer what you don’t have.
 In order to be the Savior of the world, Jesus had to be the “Lamb of God who takes away the sin of the world.”
 Jesus literally took away the sin of the whole world.
 That’s what He was sent to do, and that’s what He accomplished.
 The power of sin and spiritual death were broken.
 All sin was nailed to the cross at Calvary.
 No person’s sin was left out.
 That includes every sin ever committed, or will ever be committed, past, present and future.
 Jesus died for all, and all may receive the bona fide offer of Christ’s free gift of grace, if they will only meet the Father’s decreed condition of eternal life according to John 3:16.
 This cannot be true if Jesus only died for a few.
 You cannot legitimately offer a substitutionary payment, if you haven’t already paid it.
 The offer of this grace expires upon death, and yes, it can be left unclaimed.
 (Hebrews 2:3) Of course, this draws the Calvinistic charge that by such reasoning, there exists the possibility that Jesus could have died on the cross to secure the salvation of all, and then none receive it, and then the virtue of Calvary gone completely to waste.
 However, this is clearly nonsense when you consider that by the time of the Cross, you already have the faithful of Israel waiting in Abraham’s Bosom.
 (Luke 16:19-31)

-John Calvin writes: “Georgius thinks he argues very acutely when he says: Christ is the propitiation for the sins of the whole world; and hence those who wish to exclude the reprobate from participation in Christ must place them outside the world.
+John Calvin: “Georgius thinks he argues very acutely when he says: Christ is the propitiation for the sins of the whole world; and hence those who wish to exclude the reprobate from participation in Christ must place them outside the world.
 For this, the common solution does not avail, that Christ suffered sufficiently for all, but efficaciously only for the elect.
 By this great absurdity, this monk has sought applause in his own fraternity, but it has no weight with me.
 Wherever the faithful are dispersed throughout the world, John extends to them the expiation wrought by Christ’s death.
 But this does not alter the fact that the reprobate are mixed up with the elect in the world.
 It is incontestable that Christ came for the expiation of the sins of the whole world.
 But the solution lies close at hand, that whosoever believes in Him should not perish but should have eternal life (Jn 3.15).”
 (Concerning the Eternal Predestination of God, pp.148-149, emphasis mine)

-Calvin continues: “The evangelist John sets forth the office of Christ as nothing else than by His death to gather the children of God into one (Jn 11:52).
+John Calvin: “The evangelist John sets forth the office of Christ as nothing else than by His death to gather the children of God into one (Jn 11:52).
 Hence, we conclude that, though reconciliation is offered to all through Him, yet the benefit is peculiar to the elect, that they may be gathered into the society of life.
 However, while I say it is offered to all, I do not mean that this embassy, by which on Paul’s testimony (II Cor 5:18) God reconciles the world to Himself, reaches to all, but that it is not sealed indiscriminately on the hearts of all to whom it comes so as to be effectual.”
 (Concerning the Eternal Predestination of God, p.149, emphasis mine)

 Obviously, I viewed #1 as his intention, which I inferred as his attempt to mitigate against the argument raised by Georgius.
 Here is further evidence of why this is the correct way to take him:

-John Calvin writes: “That Christ, the redeemer of the whole world, commands the Gospel to be preached promiscuously to all does not seem congruent with special Election. ...
+John Calvin: “That Christ, the redeemer of the whole world, commands the Gospel to be preached promiscuously to all does not seem congruent with special Election. ...
 But the solution of the difficulty lies in seeing how the doctrine of the Gospel offers salvation to all.
 That it is salvific for all I do not deny.
 But the question is whether the Lord in His counsel here destines salvation equally for all.”
 (Concerning the Eternal Predestination of God, pp.102, 103, emphasis mine)

-Calvin explains: “Therefore Christ intends that the benefit of his death should extend to everyone; so people who exclude anyone from that hope of salvation are doing Christ a disservice.”
+John Calvin: “Therefore Christ intends that the benefit of his death should extend to everyone; so people who exclude anyone from that hope of salvation are doing Christ a disservice.”
 (1 & 2 Timothy & Titus: Calvin, The Crossway Classic Commentaries, p.40, emphasis mine)

 The Calvinism that Calvin knew was this kind of formula: Elective Grace predetermines Regenerative Grace which results in Persevering Grace.
 There was no Limited Atonement in his formula.